eisiorho/ASRCmX.github.io/_posts/2014-07-09-New-Website.md

 ---
 title: New Website!
-author: Ben Barad
+author: Eta Isiorho
 layout: post
 group: news
 ---

-The Fraser Lab has a new website!
-It should be much nicer for viewing on small screens.
+The CUNY ASRC Macromolecular Crystallization Facility now has a website!
+Check back for more content.